cicirello/JavaPermutationTools/README.md

 enable a Maven profile that executes JaCoCo during the test phase.
 The JaCoCo report will also be found in the target directory.

-To run all static analysis tools (i.e., SpotBugs, refactor-first), execute `mvn package -Panalysis` to enable a Maven profile that executes the various static analysis tools that we are using.
+To run all static analysis tools (i.e., SpotBugs, Find Security Bugs, refactor-first), execute `mvn package -Panalysis` to enable a Maven profile that executes the various static analysis tools that we are using.
 The SpotBugs html report will be found in the `target` directory, or you can use the SpotBugs GUI with: `mvn spotbugs:gui -Panalysis`.
 The refactor-first report will be found in the `target/site` directory.

 To run all of the above: `mvn package -P "analysis,coverage"`.